derkalle4/kdr-prophunt/README.md

 This mod is a working Prophunt solution for Battlefield 3.
 This will only work with [Venice Unleashed](https://veniceunleashed.net).
 Feel free to open issues and create pull requests.
 There is a lot of room for further improvement.
 Some of them are listed below.

+## Attribution
+This mod has still some small parts that are based on [OrfeasZ prop-hunt](https://github.com/OrfeasZ/prop-hunt).
+Most of the code has been refactored and is not associated with any third party.

 ## Installation and usage

 Just copy all the kdr-prophunt to the Mods folder and add the mod name to the servers mod list and check on the configuration.lua on the server side folder.
 Join our [Discord](https://discord.kandru.net) for help.